 This false attempt at Regency style courting, had nothing to do with finding true love.

 Ms. Nicole Remy, along with her parents, best friend and siblings, all make up the court, who are supposed to guide her to find Mr. Right among a total of 19 suitors, of which she chats and dances with and spends and hour or two here and there.
 Everything seemed so crunched for time, that it’s a miracle she caught all of their names.
-I think in one interview, she said she had flashcards to keep up.
+In one interview, she said she used flashcards to keep up.
 Her court on the other hand, on screen seemed to give very little input, other than a nod of approval or disapproval.
 And the best friend, pretty much stayed out of it, except when she got hit on by one of the suitors.